RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 Q1.
 Why did you challenge Medallion Financial Corp. (“MFIN” or the “Company”) through a proxy contest?

-We are long-term investors that invested in MFIN over 3 years ago.
+We are long-term investors that invested in MFIN almost 4 years ago.
 After closely analyzing 2023 SEC filings by MFIN we detected several worrying trends and felt that MFIN was heading down the wrong path.
 We felt that there was a high probability of a substantial decline in the value of MFIN’s debt and equity if it didn’t make important changes to its governance approach and management team and focus on improving CORE⁹ business performance.
 We fundamentally believe that MFIN has a business that can thrive and create tremendous shareholder value in the long run if it is run the right way.
 If that happens, we plan on increasing our equity ownership over time.

 Q2.
 Couldn’t you have privately tried to find a solution with MFIN?